oracle/macaron/docs/source/pages/installation.rst

 After generating a GitHub personal-access token, please store its value in an environment variable called ``GITHUB_TOKEN``.
 This environment variable will be read by Macaron for its **analyze** command.

-Now that you have successfully downloaded and installed Macaron, please refer to :ref:`Using Guide <using-guide>` for the instructions on how to use Macaron.
+Now that you have successfully downloaded and installed Macaron, please refer to :ref:`Using Macaron <using-macaron>` for the instructions on how to use Macaron.